theronconrey/theronconrey.github.io/about.md

 As I've started writing again, I've decided to move to github pages.

-While I'd love to migrate every post out of wordpress backups, I'm going to leave most posts as retired.
-I've migrated a few posts that still get brought up from time to time, but if you're looking for a conference presentation, I likely still have it somewhere!
+I'm going to leave most posts as retired, but I have migrated a few posts that still get brought up from time to time.
+If I've posted something in the past and you're looking for it, let me know.

 -theron